 Monitoring vs. profiling in production

-Any serious production application is accompanied with monitoring and alerting.
+Any serious production application is accompanied by monitoring and alerting.
 If not, the downtime or performance issues will stay unnoticed for longer, which will obviously negatively impact any organization.

 On the other hand, we have a full arsenal of profiling/debugging tools, but these are only usable at development time.

-Traditionally, it was considered ok to conduct problem root cause analysis on development environment.
+Traditionally, it was considered okay to conduct problem root cause analysis on development environment.
 These are some of the reasons:

-- The split between development and operations assumed that the root cause analysis and troubleshooting is developers’ requirement, while uptime/availability monitoring is operations’ business.
+- The split between development and operations assumed that root cause analysis and troubleshooting are developers’ responsibilities, while uptime/availability monitoring is operations’ business.

-- The cost of bad performance was not known/considered to be as high as it is nowadays.
+- The cost of bad performance was not known or considered to be as critical as it is now.

 - Profiling and debugging tools are mostly available on dev environments out of the box.

-On the other hand, it is more challenging to find problems on development or staging environments, because they are different from production in terms of resources, traffic, configuration, etc.
+On the other hand, it is more challenging to find problems in development or staging environments because they are different from production in terms of resources, traffic, configuration, etc.

 The age of DevOps, continuous delivery and container-based environments

-- The interests are better aligned in DevOps teams, which means there is no point in dividing uptime responsibility from application performance responsibility between developers and operations teams.
+- The interests are better aligned in DevOps teams, which means there is no point in dividing uptime responsibility and application performance responsibility between developers and operations teams.

-- Cost of a downtime and bad performance is extremely high now.
+- The cost of downtime and bad performance is extremely high now.
 Slow web apps may even impact their search engine ranking.
-This makes a low mean time to repair (MTTR) a priority for an organization.
+This makes a low mean time to repair (MTTR) a priority for any organization.

-- It is tricky to instrument container based environments on demand.
-No SSH may be available to log in to a particular machine or it will even be impossible to locate a host in the first place.
+- It is tricky to instrument container-based environments on demand.
+No SSH may be available to login to a particular machine, or it may even be impossible to locate a host in the first place.